How to Winterize Your Lawn for Frost and Snow

 Cover the Plants

 Frost kills fragile plants that thrive in mild climates.
 Wrapping shrubs or covering plants with a burlap sack creates a microclimate underneath that makes the temperatures milder.
-Planting a cover crop can also protect vulnerable plants from snow and strong winds.
+Planting a cover crop can also protect vulnerable plants from the cold and strong winds.

 Layer Mulch or Straw